oschuen/kbac/HelloWorld/README.md

 After which open Eclipse, right click on hte Project Explorer and choose Import/General/Existing Projects into Workspace.
 Then navigate to "~/kbac/eclipse/HelloWorld". and select "OK".

+**Note: its recomended to create the Eclipse Project in a sibbling folder of your project, not in a subfolder, parent folder or even the same folder.
+Eclipse will cause a lot of issues in that case.**

-Provided under CC BY-SA 4.0
+This content is under the  CC BY-SA 4.0 Attribution-ShareAlike 4.0 International license